Plant Improvement

 Sponsor: Citrus Research and Development Foundation

-The fall cover crop mix planted in early November at both locations has had excellent germination and growth.
+The fall cover crop mix planted in early November at both locations had some of the best growth we have seen so far, and crops from the planting in November continue to grow.
 This mix included daikon radish, coker, Wrens grain rye, and dove millet.
 Sunnhemp, alyce clover, sesbania, dixie crimson clover, and yellow sweet blossom clover were included in the mixes for the nitrogen-fixation treatments (1/2 of the rows).
-Germination counts and biomass samples have been collected, and are currently being analyzed.
+Germination counts and biomass samples have been collected and are currently being analyzed.

-Measurements of the abundance of specific N-cycling genes has begun for soil samples collected at the last annual collection.
-After one year of cover crops, the abundance of nitrification genes (ammonia-oxidizing archaea and bacteria) significantly increased in treatments with cover crops when compared to the grower standard control, suggesting an increase in soil nitrogen availability.
+After 1-year treatment in the North grove, the content of soil organic matter significantly increased in the row middles treated with cover crops (with values in the range of 3.6-4.2%) compared to the grower-standard control (3.3%).
+Under the tree canopy, we observed a greater, but not significant, increase in soil organic matter in treatments under eco-mowing (with values in the range of 4.1-4.8%) compared to those without in both cover crop mixes (values in the range of 3.8-4.3%) and the grower-standard control (4.1%).
+Canopy size measurements in all treatments continue every six months though significant differences and trends have not been detected.
+However, changes in these parameters could take up to 2 to 3 years in mature citrus trees following changes in practices.
+Preliminary measurements and analysis of changes in soil organic matter for the South grove are in progress.
 Measurements are in progress to determine the abundance of nitrogen-fixing genes (important with legumes since they are related to changes in the content of ammonium in soils) and denitrification genes (often linked to changes in soil organic carbon, organic matter, and nitrogen losses from the soils).
 Multivariate statistical analyses are also in progress to evaluate the influence of abiotic (soil properties) on biotic (microbial gene abundance) variables in treatments with and without cover crops.

 Dataloggers and soil moisture probes continue to record soil moisture every hour.
 Root growth measurements using the mini-rhizotron tubes installed in both groves were performed in March and July 2019 and Feb 2020.
 Data on these measurements are currently being analyzed and will continue in Fall 2020.
-Initial analysis of yield, trunk area and canopy volume found no significant differences after 1 year of cover crops for one location.
-However, preliminary data indicates a greater canopy volume and trunk area at the second field site in treatments with the cover crop + legume mixture compared to other treatments.
-There were no significant differences in soil phosphorous, potassium, or magnesium concentrations between treatments at either location after 1 year of cover crops.
 Additional nutrient measurements are still in progress.

 Optimization of the CRISPR technology for citrus genome editing